NexPlayer/Android-SDK/advanced.md

 - GeneralStatistics
 - InitialStatistics
 - HTTPStatistics
 - SystemStatistics

 #### int getCode ( )

 This method gets a statistics code.

-Implemented in `NexStatisticsMonitor.SystemStatisticsMetric`, `NexStatisticsMonitor.HttpStatisticsMetric`, `Nex-
+Implemented in `NexStatisticsMonitor.SystemStatisticsMetric`, `NexStatisticsMonitor.HttpStatisticsMetric`, `NexStatisticsMonitor.InitialStatisticsMetric`, and `NexStatisticsMonitor.GeneralStatisticsMetric`.
-StatisticsMonitor.InitialStatisticsMetric`, and `NexStatisticsMonitor.GeneralStatisticsMetric`.

 ### NexStatisticsMonitor.IStatisticsListener Interface Reference

 This interface defines the listener that will be used to receive statistics related to playback.

-Any listener created to receive statistics from `NexPlayer` must implement this interface.
+Any listener created to receive statistics from NexPlayer must implement this interface.

 Once an instance of *NexStatisticsMonitor* is created, a statistics listener implementing this interface can be set with *setListener(IStatisticsListener listener)*.

-**See Also**

-- `setListener`

 #### void onUpdated (int statisticsType, HashMap < IStatistics, Object > map)